 Client: Minnesota Soybean Growers

-Minnesota has 81 major watersheds and is adopting Watershed Restoration and Protection Strategies (WRAPS) for all of those major watersheds with the goal of meeting water quality standards to make waters fishable and swimmable.
-The Minnesota Pollution Control Agency guides the WRAPS/TMDL process.
-While outcomes of the process affects many producers and landowners, there is often a disconnect between the policy and practical applications.
+Minnesota has 81 major watersheds and is adopting watershed restoration and protection strategies (WRAPS) for all of those major watersheds with the goal of meeting water quality standards to make waters fishable and swimmable.
+The Minnesota Pollution Control Agency guides the watershed restoration and protection strategies (WRAPS)/total maximum daily load (TMDL) process.
+While outcomes of the process affect many producers and landowners, there is often a disconnect between the policy and practical applications.